brewos-io/homeassistant/docs/cloud/README.md

 # BrewOS Cloud Service

-The BrewOS cloud service is a stateless WebSocket relay that enables remote access to your espresso machine from anywhere in the world.
+The BrewOS cloud service is a WebSocket relay that enables remote access to your espresso machine from anywhere in the world, with Supabase for authentication and device management.

 ## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐
 │                         CLOUD SERVICE                                   │
-│                    (Stateless WebSocket Relay)                          │
+│              (WebSocket Relay + Supabase Auth/Database)                 │
 ├─────────────────────────────────────────────────────────────────────────┤
 │                                                                         │
 │   /ws/device                              /ws/client                    │